-LIMITATIONS OF THE PROCEDURE:
+LIMITATIONS OF PROCEDURE

-The antibody titer of a single serum specimen cannot be used to determine recent infection.
-Paired samples (acute and convalescent) should be collected and tested concurrently to demonstrate seroconversion.

-- 1. Test results should be interpreted in conjunction with the clinical evaluation and the results of other diagnostic procedures. - 2.
+- 1. The antibody titer of a single serum specimen cannot be used to determine recent infection.
+Paired samples (acute and convalescent) should be collected and tested concurrently to demonstrate seroconversion - Test results should be interpreted in conjunction with the clinical evaluation and the results of other diagnostic procedures. - 3.
 Samples collected too early in the course of an infection may not have detectable levels of IgG.
-In such cases, a second sample may be collected after 2-7 weeks and tested concurrently with the original specimen to look for seroconversion or an IgM specific assay should be performed, such as the Toxo IgM ELISA test system. - 3.
-A positive test for T. gondii IgG in neonates should be interpreted with caution since passively acquired maternal antibody can persist for up to 6 months.
-However, a negative test for IgG antibody in the neonate may help exclude congenital infection (12). - 4.
-The results of this test are qualitative and should be considered as either positive or negative for the presence of Toxo IgG antibodies.
+In such cases, a second sample may be collected after 2-7 weeks and tested concurrently with the original specimen to look for seroconversion or, an IgM specific assay should be performed. - 4.
+A positive rubella IgG test in neonates should be interpreted with caution since passively acquired maternal antibody can persist for up to 6 months.
+However, a negative test for IgG antibody in the neonate may help exclude congenital infection.